openshift/microshift/docs/howto_config.md

 # Auto-applying Manifests

 MicroShift leverages `kustomize` for Kubernetes-native templating and declarative management of resource objects.
-Upon start-up, it searches `/etc/microshift/manifests`, `/etc/microshift/manifests.d/*`, `/usr/lib/microshift/manifests`, and `/usr/lib/microshift/manifests.d/*` directories for a `kustomization.yaml` file.
+Upon start-up, it searches `/etc/microshift/manifests`, `/etc/microshift/manifests.d/*`, `/usr/lib/microshift/manifests`, and `/usr/lib/microshift/manifests.d/*` directories for a `kustomization.yaml`, `kustomization.yml`, or `Kustomization` file.
 If it finds one, it automatically runs `kubectl apply -k` command to apply that manifest.

-The reason for providing multiple directories is to allow a flexible method to manage MicroShift workloads.
+Loading from multiple directories allows you to manage MicroShift workloads more flexibly.
+Different workloads can be independent of each other, instead of having to be loaded from a merged set of inputs.

 | Location                          | Intent |
 |-----------------------------------|--------|